Driver Education FAQ

 What happens if I don't make a deposit?

-If a deposit hasn't been received after 60 days of registration the account will be deleted.
+If a deposit is not received after 60 days of registration the account will be deleted.

 Where do I send my payment for driver education?

-You must pay before you register for behind-the-wheel driving lessons.
+You must pay before beginning behind-the-wheel driving lessons.
 Pay online now.

 If you prefer, you can pay by check or money order.
 Please send or bring payment to your high school driver education coordinator.
 Checks should be made out to Prince William County Public Schools (please write your student's name in the memo field of your check).